advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-AdminConsent.md

 If you navigated to this URL, after successfully signing in with an administrator account for your tenant you should see an administrator consent prompt like the one shown above.

 If none of the above works, you may have configured the permissions for your application incorrectly.
-Follow [AAD Auth Failures - The client application has requested access to resource 'https://webdir.online.lync.com.'
-Request has failed because the client has not specified this resource in its requiredResourceAccess list'](./AADAuth-DelegatePermissions.md) for step-by-step instructions on how to specify permissions and what permissions to specify your app needs to access the Skype Web SDK APIs.
+Follow [AAD Auth Failures - Client requesting resource not in requiredResourceAccess list](./AADAuth-DelegatePermissions.md) for step-by-step instructions on how to specify permissions and what permissions to specify your app needs to access the Skype Web SDK APIs.
 In particular, ensure that you have checked _all_ of the **Delegated permissions** and _none_ of the **Application permissions** for the Skype for Business Online API.

 ---